 A bubble study is often utilized to confirm the presence of shunting across the interatrial septum (IAS) via patent foramen ovale (PFO) or atrial septal defect (ASD).
-This study is combined with color flow doppler and 2D inspection of the IAS anatomy to determine if there indeed is a defect.
+This study combines color flow Doppler and 2D inspection of the IAS anatomy to determine if a defect indeed exists.

 Because of the left-sided continuous suction from a left ventricular assist device (LVAD), it’s important to identify and close any PFO or ASD to prevent right-to-left shunting and resulting hypoxemia.